Non-stop flights to Quito (UIO)

 In Panama, there are 2 airports that have direct flights to Quito.

 From Balboa, Panama City, direct flights are offered by Euroairlines.
+This is a seasonal route that starts in July and ends in August.

 From Panama City, the only airline with direct flights is Copa Airlines (Star Alliance).